 PM: We have done 50 gigs just in BC; we’ve played all over from Kelowna, Penticton, Kamloops to Vancouver.
 Let’s say we had a busy summer of playing shows – which has been amazing.

-Another way we’ve been getting the word out is by playing as many pop up shows as we can; for an example, hitting up breweries, beaches and parks.
-That’s where Castanet and CBC found out about us and wanted to do a story on Carol which led us getting on CBC’s ‘The National’!
+Another way we’ve been getting the word out is by playing as many pop-up shows as we can; for example, hitting up breweries, beaches and parks.
+That’s where Castanet and CBC found out about us and wanted to do a story on Carol which led us to get on CBC’s ‘The National’!

 CAT: Any that were particularly fun or memorable?

-PM: There are plenty of memorable moments with doing these pop up shows.
-One is that we were doing some gigs in Golden, BC and afterwards we were headed to our friends place to stay the night.
+PM: There are plenty of memorable moments with doing these pop-up shows.
+One is that we were doing some gigs in Golden, BC and afterwards we were headed to our friend’s place to stay the night.
 We ended up missing the turn and got stuck in a big construction traffic jam and it would’ve taken us an hour just to turn around to get back on route.
-After sitting for about 10 minutes we decided to pull of on the side of highway and played a show for everyone that was waiting.
+After sitting for about 10 minutes we decided to pull off on the side of the highway and played a show for everyone that was waiting.
 So, yes, we played a ‘Traffic Jam’.
 It was very spontaneous and successful.

 CAT: Who are The Carbons?

-PM: The Carbons are a 3 piece band – Tomy Thisdale is the lead singer/guitarist, we have a new bass player named Brett Hornall and myself.
-I play the drums and do back up vocals.
+PM: The Carbons are a 3-piece band – Tomy Thisdale is the lead singer/guitarist, and we have a new bass player named Brett Hornall and myself.
+I play the drums and do backup vocals.